trustgraph-ai/trustgraph/docs/tech-specs/iam-protocol.md

 1. Create a durable admin user and API key (or issue a durable API key to the bootstrap admin).
 2. Revoke the bootstrap key via `revoke-api-key`.
-3. Remove the bootstrap token from any deployment configuration.
+3. Remove the bootstrap token from any deployment configuration (Secret, env var, or YAML field — wherever it was sourced).

 The `name="bootstrap"` marker makes bootstrap keys easy to detect in tooling (e.g. a `tg-list-api-keys` filter).